composedbymax/C-fft-visualizer/README.md

 |_|    |_|      |_|
 ```

-A compact C program to render WAV audio as a live ASCII frequency spectrum directly from your terminal
+A compact C program to render WAV audio as a live ASCII Frequency STFT directly from your terminal

 ## Requirements
 - GCC or Clang